He has been an SEO content writer for over five years. Mohsen is now working as a member of the editorial team of several websites.

 Here’s a slanging tip: if you don’t want to go harsh, but you still want to tell somebody to shut up, use “Zer Nazan” (In Farsi /ضر نزن/).
 This phrase indicates the same meanings as Kos Nagu while being slightly less offensive.

 Here’s a Farsi slang term to lend a hand when you want to insult someone by saying, “suck my di**.”
 Persians, as well as everyone else on this planet, sometimes need to show their indifference through cussing.
-And “Bokhoresh” (in Farsi /بخورش/) comes in handy in such occasions as it implies the level of your irritation or sarcasm quite well.
+And “Bokhoresh” (in Farsi /بخورش/) comes in handy on such occasions, as it implies the level of your irritation or sarcasm quite well.

 The term Bokhoresh is a verb, meaning “eat it.”
 So, saying it alone won’t make you a naughty person.
 However, when used as a comeback in texting or chatting, it becomes a handy Farsi swear word.